RSA Algorithm in Cryptography

 Message data = 12.000000 Encrypted data = 3.000000 Original Message Sent = 12.000000

 This article is contributed by Mohit Gupta_OMG 🙂.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.